atifs/chatango-bot/README.md

-# simple-chatango-bot
+# chatango-bot
-A bot for testing made in Python 3.6 using ch.py
+A bot made in Python 3.6 using ch.py